Honey and Sports Nutrition

 - Promote muscle recuperation and glycogen restoration.

-- Honey- protein combinations sustain favorable blood-sugar concentrations that helps to promote recovery.
+- Honey- protein combinations sustain favourable blood sugar concentrations that help to promote recovery.

 - Maintains blood glucose levels to a better degree than sucrose or maltodextrin.